 Land Steward Training Program

-In 2021, the HFC launched its signature Land Steward Training (LST) program, which is designed to train the next generation of land stewards, equipping students with the applicable skills that the world needs to reverse climate change, restore broken ecosystems, rebuild lost wildlife habitat, and reconnect people with their sense of place in nature.
+In 2021, the HFC launched its signature Land Steward Training (LST) program, which is designed to train the next generation of land stewards.

 Ecological Gardener Training Program

-The Ecological Gardener Training program is a new learning module that will be implemented for the first time in 2022.
-Taught by Elyse Jurgen of Waxwing EcoWorks, the Ecological Gardener Training program focuses on rebuilding biodiversity and other ecosystem services in human spaces.
+The Ecological Gardener Training program was launched in 2022 in partnership with Elyse Jurgen of Waxwing EcoWorks.
+This program focuses on rebuilding biodiversity and other ecosystem services in human spaces.

 Program participants will explore native plants for designing wildlife habitat, lawn conversion methods, scaled designing, and seasonal management techniques that can be applied to commercial, schoolyard, and residential spaces.
-Whether you are exploring a career in ecological gardening, seeking to enhance pollination services in your community garden, or itching to rebuild biodiversity at your home habitat, ecological gardeners will gain valuable hands-on design, build, and stewardship skills to build confidence in taking action in this “buzzing” field.
+Whether you are exploring a career in ecological gardening, seeking to enhance pollination services in your community garden, or itching to rebuild biodiversity at your home habitat, ecological gardeners will gain valuable hands-on skills in designing, building, and stewarding spaces that support the well-being of people and wildlife.

 Beekeeper Training Program

 Our Beekeeper Training Program participants learn under the supervision of our beekeeper, Mark Gingrich of Gingrich Apiaries.
 Over the course of the two year program, participants will work side by side with Mark and other program participants to learn all aspects of keeping bees.
 At the end of year one, each participant will have the option of receiving a bee colony to be moved to their home property.
 During the second year, participants will benefit from repetition of some aspects of the program, learn more advanced techniques and troubleshooting while managing their own hive at home.